EnergizeStatistics/capstone-csca5028/README.md

 ![Sequence Diagram](documentation/assets/cs5028%20capstone%20sequence.png)

-Please forgive the few omitted activation windows - we were hitting the limits of the free plan for the UML tool.
+Please forgive the few omitted activation windows - I was hitting the limits of the free plan for the UML tool.

 ## Internal API documentation